Each U3A is independently managed by its own members.

 What can Age Action do for your U3A group?

 There is no huge cost associated with people meeting up and learning together.
-There is an annual membership fee of €60 per group and this annual fee includes public liability insurance cover.
+There is an annual membership fee of €60 per group and this annual fee provides access to join our group U3A public liability policy (for an additional nominal charge)

 - Introduce the concept of U3A and explain how it works